ryanbugden/Slinky/README.md

 ## Perform...

-Choose whether you'd like to scale the font in-place, or whether you'd like Size Reviser to make a copy first and _then_ scale.
+Choose whether you'd like to scale the font in-place, or whether you'd like Slinky to make a copy first and _then_ scale.

 > Note: If you scale the font in-place, just remember that it's hard to Undo.
 Be sure to save your work before clicking Scale.